Strategies and initiatives

 Victoria’s Animal Welfare Action Plan

-The Victorian Government is developing the first ever Action Plan for Victoria’s animals.
+The government is developing the first ever Action Plan for Victoria’s animals.

-Please visit Victoria’s Draft Action Plan for animal welfare to find out more.
+Visit Victoria’s Action Plan for animal welfare to find out more.

 Wine industry development strategy

 The purpose of the Wine industry development strategy will be to improve the long term performance and sustainability of the wine industry in Victoria.

 Invasive plants and animals policy framework